-The HPV vaccine was only offered to girls, but from September 2019 it will be offered to boys too.
+In the past, the HPV vaccine was only available to girls.
+But from September 2019, it will be offered free in schools to girls and boys:

 You may be able to have the vaccine privately at your GP, but some surgeries will charge an extra administration fee.
 Check the full cost before you book an appointment.

 Different places may only offer the HPV vaccine to people up to a certain age.
 For example, some pharmacies only offer it to people up to age 45.
 Check if there is an age limit wherever you want to book an appointment.